Bharath-Chandra-Talla/FUTURE_DS_03/README.md

-📘 ##Student Feedback Analysis: Data-Driven Event Insights
+## 📘Student Feedback Analysis: Data-Driven Event Insights

 This project focuses on analyzing student feedback collected from various college activities such as workshops, seminars, and technical/cultural events.
 The goal is to convert raw survey data (numeric ratings) into clear insights using Python to help improve future events.

 ---

-🔑 Key Tasks Performed
+## 🔑 Key Tasks Performed

 **Data Cleaning:** Removed unnecessary columns, handled missing values, clipped rating values to a valid 1–10 range.